 Use of the Charter

 We are offering the Charter as a free download during this pilot phase because we want it to make a difference – to help make engagement with abuse survivors more safe, meaningful and effective.
-To download the Charter, please complete the form below which will take less than a minute of your time.
+To download the Charter, we invite you to complete the form below, so we can contact you for the evaluation.
+This is optional and will take less than a minute of your time.
 You will then be taken to the download page.

 We offer the Charter as a tool to improve engagement with abuse survivors by individuals and organisations.
 This includes people you may already know are survivors and ‘hidden survivors’ who are yet to identify themselves.
 You can use it to plan and evaluate all kinds of projects and relationships, for example service development, communications and marketing, events, research that may involve survivors, delivery of support services, training and professional development.
 We look forward to hearing how you use it.